African art > African mask, tribal art, primitive art > Bassa Mask

 Protruding forehead marked with a rib joining the nasal bridge, flat and horizontal eyelids, incised, and fine intersecting teeth on full lips.
 The gaze is punctuated by a series of small perforations.
 This is a variant of the African mask named Gela, Geh-Naw, from the Bassa group in Liberia.

-The group Bassa of Liberia is established in the coastal region, particularly around Grand-Bassa.
-Its culture and artistic production have been influenced by the neighbouring Dan and Kpellé, of the manded language.
-The Bassa have societies of female and male initiation, including the chu-den-zo which gave birth to this type of sculptural work.
-The mask geh-naw, or gela , was worn on the dancer's forehead, attached to a wicker frame, accompanied by cloths concealing the wearer, and evolved into a graceful dance to mark the end of the initiation of young boys.
-Wearing this mask is now associated with the ceremonies of welcoming distinguished visitors.
+The Bassa group of Liberia is established on the coastal region, more particularly around Grand-Bassa.
+Its culture and its artistic production have been influenced by the Dan and the neighboring Kpellé, who speak the Mandé language.
+The Bassa have female and male initiation societies, including the chu-den-zo which gave birth to this type of sculptural creation.
+The geh-naw mask, or gela, was worn on the dancer's forehead, attached to a wicker frame, accompanied by fabrics concealing the wearer, and evolved into a graceful dance to mark the end of the initiation of young boys.
+Wearing this mask is nowadays associated with welcoming ceremonies for distinguished visitors.

 This item is sold with its certificate of authenticity

 |Origin||Coll. particulière française G.|

 You could also be interested by these items